marxin/texi2rst-generated/sphinx/cpp/preprocessor-output.rst

 also be used in the more conventional standalone mode, where it produces textual output.

-..
-FIXME: Document the library interface.
+.. todo:: Document the library interface.

 .. index:: output format